whitej6/demo-gc-backups/README.md

-# nautobot-gc-backups
+# nautobot-gc-configs

-This is demo repo to hold backup configurations.
+This is demo repo to hold generated configurations for the purpose nautobot golden config plugin.